 - Be in good health with all appropriate immunizations as verified by a completed immunization record.

-- Supply acceptable Criminal Record Check with Vulnerable Sector check.
-This can be obtained from the RCMP or local police detachment or some online agencies such as myBackCheck.com (please ensure you submit for both a CRC AND VSC).
+- Supply an acceptable Criminal Record Check (CRC) with Vulnerable Sector Check (VSC).
+This can be obtained from the RCMP, local police detachment or some online agencies such as myBackCheck.com (please ensure you submit for both a CRC AND VSC).

-- Be registered as a Primary Care Paramedic (or equivalent in another jurisdiction).
+- Be registered/licensed as a Primary Care Paramedic (or equivalent in another jurisdiction).

 To complete your application to Medavie HealthEd ACP program you must submit the following (click here for checklist):